irinadel/Db2whc/connecting/dedicatedAWS.md

 {{site.data.keyword.dashdblong}} can now be deployed on an Amazon Web Services instance in a dedicated virtual network managed by IBM.
 {: shortdesc}

-One quantity of this part supports up to ten Db2 Warehouse on Cloud service instances.
+One quantity of this part supports up to ten {{site.data.keyword.dashdbshort_notm}} service instances.
 When a dedicated virtual network is in place, only specific AWS VPC's can access the database.

 If you'd like to request this option, open a support case with IBM Cloud support to make the request.
 You will need to provide your IBM Cloud account ID in the ticket.